FAQs and anwsers

 Is it possible to study science communication via distance learning?

 Yes.
-The Centre for Science Communication offers a Postgraduate Certificate in Creative Non-fiction Science Writing via distance learning.
+The Department of Science Communication offers a Postgraduate Certificate in Science Communication via distance learning.

-What postgraduate qualifications are available with the Centre for Science Communication at the University of Otago?
+What postgraduate qualifications are available with the Department of Science Communication at the University of Otago?

-The Centre for Science Communication offers the following postgraduate qualifications:
+The Department of Science Communication offers the following postgraduate qualifications:

 - Postgraduate Certificate (one semester full-time equivalent)